shashank-srikant/shashank-srikant.github.io/README.md

 - Install all the gems local to the repo
 ```
 bundle install
 ```

 - Note: Remove any bundler version that maybe mentioned in `Gemfile.lock`.
-This ensures the latest bundler you install can build the project.
+This ensures the bundler in v2.6.5 can build the project.

 ### Compile changes
 ```bash